setyalarasati/setyalarasati/README.md

 - 👀 I’m interested in music and learning something new
 - 🌱 I’m currently learning geophysics
 - 💞️ I’m looking to collaborate on with my best friends
 - 📫 How to reach me?
-Call or text on Whatsapp ^^
+Call or text on my social media
+- Thank you!

 <!---
 setyalarasati/setyalarasati is a ✨ special ✨ repository because its `README.md` (this file) appears on your GitHub profile.